arnau/addresspack/README.md

 slower.

-And of course, SQLite is a single file for the whole database which was the whole point of this exercise.
+And of course, SQLite is a single file for the whole database which was the main driver for this exercise.

 ## Measurements

+These are some numbers that might help understand the scale of the task:

 |file|size|
 |----|----|